 In spite of rising tensions between the United States and Russia, PCOC’s commitment stood firm to be in a strong relationship with Grace Baptist Church in Gnozdovo.
 A team of 6 men visited our friends in Gnozdovo to help with necessary repairs to the church building and were welcomed with warm hospitality and love.

-A four person team went in July to do whatever was needed, this time, paint fences.
-The timing was changed by two days to attend the wedding of one of the young women of the church that has been involved with several of our trips.
-Karen and John were asked to participate in the ceremony.
+A four-person team visited Gnozdovo in July and enjoyed attending the wedding of one of the young women of the church who has been involved with our visiting teams since the beginning.
+Karen and John Morey, who have watched her grow up, were asked to participate in the ceremony.

 “Our Russian friends pray for us often.
 This trip inspired me to pray for them – and others – regularly.” – Jayne Frederickson

 Pastor Marshall Zieman and a group of five young adults went to Gnozdovo for a special week of fellowship, work, and play with the young adults of our partner church.
 Based at the camp, the group spent time talking, playing games, sightseeing, teaching each other their languages, enjoying meals together, and worshiping together.

 “Mission work in Russia… is all about breaking down stereotypes and creating strong and lasting friendships.
 It’s not about doing; it’s about being there and experiencing.” – Laura Jones

 A team of five traveled to Gnozdovo to reconnect with our friends and to assist with Grace Church’s Vacation Bible School.
 They each were assigned to an age group to help shepherd the 100+ children from one event to another during the three days.
 New friendships were forged, old ones were re-kindled.
 At the end of the week, there were hugs and tears as they said goodbye.